EVENT RULES APPLICABLE TO ALL PARTICIPANTS

 - Any U.S. citizen who qualifies for prize money may be required to pay taxes on the gross amount.
 W-9 forms with a Social Security Number or Tax ID and signature are required by the United States Internal Revenue Service (IRS).

 - Any non-U.S. citizen who qualifies for prize money may be subject to Income Tax withholding, which will be deducted from the prize money as required by the United States IRS.

 - The age of a participant on the day of the race determines his or her Masters classification.
-If age verification is requested, only a birth certificate or a U.S. passport will be an acceptable proof of age.
+If age verification is requested, a government-issued photo ID will be an acceptable proof of age.

 - Any individual requesting a waiver of any of these rules must submit a written request no less than 30 days prior to the event date specifying the nature of and reasons for the request.